iVS3D/iVS3D/README.md

 The required dependencies can be imported using the _3rdParty.pri_ file.

-## Ready to use builds for Windows 10 x64
+## Ready to use builds for Windows 10 x64 and Linux

-We provide Windows 10 x64 builds with and without CUDA.
+We provide Windows 10 x64 builds with and without CUDA as well as Linux builds with and without CUDA.
 To use the included plugin for semantic segmentation you can download the models we used in our paper:
 [Link to models]

 To use other models, they have to be in the .onnx format.
 In addition, the plug-in requires a file that maps the classes to specific colors.